peteroupc/classic-wallpaper/README.md

 - procedural textures or patterns, or
 - arrangements of symbols or small images with partial transparency,

-meeting the requirements given above.
+meeting the requirements given earlier.

 > **Notes:**
 >